intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Arduino 101 with the Grove Shield/README.md

 ## Connecting the Arduino 101 ##
 Plug the Arduino 101 in to power
 Plug the Arduino 101 in to a USB port on your IoT Gateway.
-On the console of the IoT gateway, you should see a message saying what serial device was created for the USB interface.
-It is likely /dev/ttyACM0.
+On the console of the IoT gateway you should see a message saying what serial device was created for the USB interface (it is likely /dev/ttyACM0).
 Please make a note of what device was created.

 ## Using Node-RED ##